screwdriver-cd/screwdriver/design/build-clusters.md

 ### Scheduler service will be responsible
 	1. identify build cluster and queue information for a build and queue jobs in respective queues.

-	2. authorize queue worker from build cluster and allow only authorized jobs from queues wrto build cluster.
+	2. authorize queue worker from build cluster and allow only authorized jobs from queues for respective build cluster.

 ### Authentication & Authorization
 Initial phase, we will go with JWT + private and public key authorization.
 Token expiry will be passed as part of signOption.
 Periodically cycle private+public key and signOption which has the expiry interval, and this will be a manual step which needs to be co-ordinated between Build cluster admin and Screwdriver team.

 UI, API to Scheduler service  - will follow the existing JWT authentication and authorization mechanism.

 Queue worker to Scheduler service - Build cluster will pass JWT token encrypted with private key and sign option.
-Queue worker from build cluster need to identify itself and queue he is requesting messages from.
+Queue worker from build cluster need to identify itself with cluster detail.

 #### Example:

-1. Queue worker invokes `getJobs/:buildCluster` api
+1. Queue worker invokes `jobs/:buildCluster` api

-2. Create JWT token with below information and pass it alongwith `getJobs/:buildCluster` api header.
+2. Create JWT token with below information and pass it alongwith `jobs/:buildCluster` api header.

     1. Payload: { buildCluster: colo1 }
     2. Secret: privatekey
     3. SignOption: algorithm, expiry, etc.

 3. Scheduler service
-    1. gets buildCluster name from the getJobs api parameter
+    1. gets buildCluster name from the jobs api parameter
     2. gets respective buildCluster public key based on the buildCluster name from #1
     3. Verifies JWT sent by queue worker
     4. if legit, then decodes the JWT content